-Framework/Partnership // SBS Framework
+Framework/Partnership // NHS SBS Framework

 Project Type // Newbuild (MMC)

-The exi team were first appointed to support in the development of an emergency business case which included Strategic and Technical advisory, Business Case Authoring, Design, Project Management, Building Services and Cost Management to support.
+The exi team were first appointed to support in the development of an emergency business case which included Strategic and Technical advisory, Business Case Authoring, Design, Project Management, and Cost Management to support.

 Our digital management team supported the briefing process in developing a digital brief that delivered a digital design and construction process, enhanced the stakeholder engagement process through use of AR technology and scoped out a Smart solution that moved this building to a next generation hospital.

-Added value & Outcomes
+Added value & outcomes

-The project is a fantastic example of how the exi team came together to provide a true multidisciplinary service to support the end-to-end delivery in rapid time.
+This project is a fantastic example of how the exi team came together to provide a true multidisciplinary service to support the end-to-end delivery in rapid time.

-The preconstruction period was well executed, and a suitable procurement strategy was adopted to ensure the scheme was delivered to budget and within the challenging timescales.
+The pre-construction period was well executed, and a suitable procurement strategy was adopted to ensure the scheme was delivered to budget and within the challenging timescales.

 - Enhanced stakeholder experience to improve decision making